mikeddecker/judge/documentation/AI-Judge.Features-ideas-backlog.md

 		- [ ] Skills

 # Models
-- [ ] Train using labels of specified user
+- [ ] Train using labels of specified account
-- [ ] Train using labels of allowed users
+- [ ] Train using labels of allowed accounts
 - [ ] Localization
 	- [ ] Add available localization methods
 	- [ ] Train/Validate on different localization methods
 	- [ ] Train/Validate on more models than YOLO only
-	- [ ] Train using labels of specified user
+	- [ ] Train using labels of specified account
-	- [ ] Train using labels of allowed users
+	- [ ] Train using labels of allowed accounts
 	- [ ] Suggest high confident predicted labels
 	- [ ] ⏬ Edit label: foreground <-> background
 	- [ ] ⏬ Edit label: adjust borders